mrcavalcanti/mosaicoo/docs/sources/auth/ldap.md

 # LDAP Authentication

-The LDAP integration in Grafana allows your Grafana users to login with their LDAP credentials.
-You can also specify mappings between LDAP group memberships and Grafana Organization user roles.
+The LDAP integration in Mosaicoo allows your Mosaicoo users to login with their LDAP credentials.
+You can also specify mappings between LDAP group memberships and Mosaicoo Organization user roles.

 > [Enhanced LDAP authentication]({{< relref "../enterprise/enhanced_ldap.md" >}}) is available in [Grafana Cloud Advanced](https://grafana.com/docs/grafana-cloud/) and in [Grafana Enterprise]({{< relref "../enterprise" >}}).

-> Refer to [Role-based access control]({{< relref "../enterprise/access-control/_index.md" >}}) in Grafana Enterprise to understand how you can control access with role-based permissions.
+> Refer to [Role-based access control]({{< relref "../enterprise/access-control/_index.md" >}}) in Mosaicoo Enterprise to understand how you can control access with role-based permissions.

 ## Supported LDAP Servers